 Study duration: 4 semesters

 Tuition fees: There is no tuition fee for the masters program East European Studies.
-The Freie Universität Berlin’s general immatriculation fees (Information only availaible in German) apply.
+The Freie Universität Berlin’s general immatriculation fees apply.

 The Master of Arts in East European Studies is concerned with the research oriented analysis of the developments in South-Eastern, Eastern and Central Europe.
 Students receive the opportunity approach the complex subject of Eastern European research from different perspectives.